 Back then, we were young, shared the office with another company and believed that our persistence and hard work will break us through to the new heights.
 As any new-born company, we were too young to have big clients and mostly muddled along until the first client came from Norway and trusted us their project.
 To do our best, we started to grow the team and thus our path began.
 Further, new clients appeared.
 MyMoneyPark (now – MoneyPark) and Diviac (now – Padi Travel) were among them, and they still stay with us.
 Thanks to them and their challenges, we grew and enriched our expertise.
 We needed them as much as they needed us, and we’re proud to be a part of these projects.

-Since then, we changed 7 offices, got new clients and gained experience in developing such various projects in so different arias that now we see ourselves as multi-industry developers.
-We’re like James Bond, we can infiltrate any domain, examine it and offer the best solution for our client.
+Since then, we changed 7 offices, got new clients and gained experience in developing such various projects in so different arias that now we see ourselves as multi-industry Django developers.
+We’re like James Bond.
+We can infiltrate any domain, examine it and offer the best solution for our client.
 Just to give you the lay of the land, here are some of our projects.

 We made visualization for huge volumes of medical data, created widgets for storing data in cloud storages, built browser plugins, installers of our system for Windows, developed web portals for government agencies in education, created a social network for wine-lovers, a logbook for divers, mortgage platforms, subscriptions for pet nutrition, a load of CRM and a small mountain of other interesting and useful things.

 From the very beginning, Django Stars chose to work with open-source tools.
 In return, we try to support the Django community and contribute in it through sponsorship of DjangoCons, Django Girls organization, and other global and local events.
 “However, we still feel obliged to Django, Python, PostgreSQL and hundreds of those freely accessible tools that we use in our projects” Roma Osipenko, CTO, opens up.